PDF to Word Converter — Free Online

 Quality tips for PDF → DOCX

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting PDF to DOCX, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+Fidelity is highest for PDFs that contain a real text layer; expect paragraphs and reading order to transfer well, but complex multi-column layouts, exact fonts, and precise positioning may shift since Word reflows text rather than pinning it to coordinates.
+Treat the DOCX as an editable draft of the words, not a pixel-perfect clone of the page.

 Troubleshooting